gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 Error: Cannot find module 'figlet'
 ```

 The error is caused by the mounting of `$PWD/app` of the `host` with `/app` of the container.
-The content of the latter gets overwritten by the one of the former upon binding.
+The content of the latter gets replaced by the one of the former upon binding.
 In our `Dockerfile` we run `npm install figlet` with `/app` as the working directory.
-This means that `npm` produces its execution artifacts (`node_module`) under `/app`.
+This means that `npm` produces its execution artifacts, like `node_modules`, under container `/app`.
 But when we do the binding `$PWD/app:/app` the content of the container gets overwritten with the one of the `host` in `$PWD/app`.
-This is why the module `figlet` is still not found, because `node_module` is no longer there.
+This is why the module `figlet` is still not found, because `node_modules` is no longer there.

 We can come with a workaround.

 We make the `Dockerfile` create all the `npm` artifacts (node modules and packages info) into a temporary directory `/dev-dependencies` and then use an `entrypoint` script that is executed as soon as the container spawns.
-Such `entrypoint` script will move the contents from `/dev-dependencies` to `/app` inside the container.
+Such `entrypoint` will move the contents from `/dev-dependencies` to `/app` inside the container.
 This works because `entrypoint` is executed just after the volume binding.

 We create a new file named `entrypoint.sh`